-This spica thumb brace can immobilize the metacarpophalangeal joint (MP) and carpometacarpal joint (CMC) of the thumb for treatment of conditions such de Quervain’s syndrome, rheumatoid arthritis or a sprained thumb, to name a few.
+This spica thumb brace can immobilize the metacarpophalangeal joint (MP) and carpometacarpal joint (CMC) of the thumb for treatment of conditions such as De Quervain’s syndrome, rheumatoid arthritis, or a sprained thumb to name a few.

 This CMC joint brace is convenient in that it only immobilizes the thumb; other fingers are left unrestricted.
 In fact, contouring at the palmar crease makes the brace especially accommodating for full finger movement.
 The CMC thumb support also has extra contouring at the MP of the fifth finger (pinky) to allow for palmar spread (splaying the fingers).

 The aluminum stay of this spica thumb brace can be removed for a more flexible fit, or it can be left in place for more support.
 There is also a removable thumb stay to give users options as to support and immobilization.